Section 4: Renovations, Alterations, Extensions & New Buildings

 Cost overruns and major changes to your project

-It pays to seek advice on the building rules early.
-In addition to selecting the designers, we strongly recommend that any major project employs:
+Seek advice on the building rules early.
+In addition to selecting the designers, we strongly recommend that any major project employ:

 - A Project Manager who will report to you on quality assurance certification, the impact of project scheduling and any cost variations.

 - A Quantity Surveyor to provide a cost plan, schedule the job for tendering, advise on the prices submitted and handle cost variation approvals.
-They should be asked to regularly report on the anticipated final cost as well as provide advice on approving progress payments and other claims as they arise.
+They should be asked to regularly report on the anticipated final cost and to advise on approving progress payments and other claims as they arise.

 - An independent Health and Safety Consultant to regularly review site Health and Safety performance and standards.